How to implement support for regular expressions in Azure Data Factory ?

 Functions can be quickly developed, tested, and deployed without worrying about managing the underlying infrastructure.

-Therefore, albeit with the added complexity of incorporating an Azure Function into the infrastructure, we could effectively manage regular expressions.
-How can we utilize concretely this functionality to accomplish our objective ?
+Conclusion: albeit with the added complexity of incorporating an Azure Function into the infrastructure, we could effectively manage regular expressions.
+But how can we utilize concretely this functionality to accomplish our objective ?

 Creating an Azure Function